frooms/stira/README.md

 STIRA
  * OpenCV Open Source Computer Vision 2.0.0 (to check version: see /usr/include/opencv/cvver.h)
     - Availability: http://opencv.willowgarage.com/wiki/ or in a standard linux distro repository
+    - Used by
-    - Used by subprojects "common" for polynomial fitting and experiments/testHorizontalFilter/RecursiveLeastSquares and other subprojects that depend on that
+       - common/FitCurve for polynomial fitting
+       - common/ClusteringLearning for PCA
+       - image/ImageIO for reading and writing different image file formats

  * FFTW3 Fastest Fourier Transform in the West
     - Availability: http://www.fftw.org or in a standard linux distro repository